 Kirghizi: Adopted Son/Beshkempir The first post-Soviet feature film produced in Kyrgyzstan film, although much of it is opaque to me, was quite a good one about coming of age with ethnographic scenes of matriachs’ ritual for warding off the Evil Away from a male infant, mud brick-making, leeching, and mourning rituals.
 And director Aktan Abdykalykov’s son Mirlan was excellent in the title role of a 13-year-old who discovers he had been adopted.

 Korean: I liked the beautiful “Bom yeoreum gaeul gyeoul geurigo bom” Spring, Summer, Fall, Winter… and Spring,” 2003, directed by Kim Ki-Duk).
 But “Tae Guk Gi” (Brotherhood of War, 2004) blew me away.
 At the very least, it is the best movie set against the Korean War.
+And there is the very funny black comedy “The Silent Family” (1998, Joyonghan Gajok) directed by Song Kong-Ho.

 Kurdish: The tragedy of an Iranian Kurdish youth trying to get from Le Havre to London in “Welcome” (written and directed by Philippe Lioret, 2009) is a French movie.
 Which of Bahman Ghobadi’s movies is the best?
 I think “Turtles Can Fly” (2004), though I think I like “Niwameng” (Half Moon, 2006) better.
 The very difficult-to-cross borders within Kurdistan are central to both and frustration and tragedy run through his more Iranian 2000 “A Time for Drunken Horses,” and 2004 “Marooned in Iraq”).